OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/active-directory/develop/active-directory-devquickstarts-openidconnect-nodejs.md

         // Our Auth routes (section 3)

         // GET /auth/openid
-        //   Use passport.authenticate() as route middleware tooauthenticate the
+        //   Use passport.authenticate() as route middleware to authenticate the
-        //   request. hello first step in OpenID authentication involves redirecting
+        //   request.
+The first step in OpenID authentication involves redirecting
-        //   hello user tootheir OpenID provider.
-After authenticating, hello OpenID
+        //   the user to their OpenID provider.
+After authenticating, the OpenID
-        //   provider redirects hello user back toothis application at
+        //   provider redirects the user back to this application at
         //   /auth/openid/return.
         app.get('/auth/openid',
         passport.authenticate('azuread-openidconnect', { failureRedirect: '/login' }),
         function(req, res) {
-            log.info('Authentication was called in hello Sample');
+            log.info('Authentication was called in the Sample');
             res.redirect('/');
         });

             // GET /auth/openid/return
-            //   Use passport.authenticate() as route middleware tooauthenticate the
+            //   Use passport.authenticate() as route middleware to authenticate the
             //   request.
-If authentication fails, hello user is redirected back toothe
+If authentication fails, the user is redirected back to the
             //   sign-in page.
-Otherwise, hello primary route function is called,
+Otherwise, the primary route function is called,
-            //   which, in this example, redirects hello user toohello home page. app.get('/auth/openid/return',
+            //   which, in this example, redirects the user to the home page. app.get('/auth/openid/return',
               passport.authenticate('azuread-openidconnect', { failureRedirect: '/login' }),
               function(req, res) {